Oxymetaphoric/milestone_project_1/README.md

 current position on the site.

-Links and navigation should be clear and unambiguous, interactive to highlight them visually, and well-labelled to help with accessibility.
+Links and navigation should be clear and unambiguous, interactive to highlight them visually, and well-labeled to help with accessibility.

 The website should consist of the following pages: